 The Department of Health recommends annual flu vaccinations for the following patients:

-- All patients aged 65 years and over or will be 65 before 31st March 2019
+- All patients aged 65 years and over or will be 65 before 31st March in the flu season year end.

 - Patients aged 6 months to 64 years in clinical risk groups e.g. patients with diabetes, asthma, impaired immunity, Splenectomy etc.